Suraj LabAmazon software engineer building backend systems and side projects.

 • what does it observe

-• what does it retain
+• what does it carry forward

 • what gets corrected